 The Master of Arts in Teaching curriculum equips students with the foundational knowledge, hands-on field experience and teaching strategies to improve student outcomes and be an effective and confident educator in any learning environment.

 Combining theory and application, coursework is structured to introduce, reinforce and master different types of learning and approaches to learning.

-|Foundations||Provide in-depth knowledge in sociological and psychological theories and their application in the classroom.
-Foundations classes also introduce students to the latest strategies for infusing technology into instruction.|
+Gain in-depth knowledge of sociological and psychological theories and their application in the K–12 classroom.